sharebears/pulsar-wiki/README.md

 # pulsar-wiki

-Wiki module for the pulsar API.
+The wiki module for the pulsar project.